hexagram30/agent/README.rst

 to Old High and Low German words for viscera: "innethron" and "innod," respectively.

-This is appropriate enough, at two levels:
+This was appropriate enough, at two levels:

 #.
 The obvious application of this term is for what the library is trying to
    model rudimentarily: emotional states (which can then be used to inform